Gana-Lazare/Cucumber_Project_03_28_2023/README.md

        -Create Multibranch project  and paste the git url in the repository section -in the Root directory of the project create Jenkinsfile (makes sure that the spelling is matching how its in jenkins by default or change it to the same name )
-  * Please navigate to Jenkinsfile to understand what is implemented such as Creating mutiple stages and assigning different scripts and steps as in this project a performance test is performed using  curl command from jenkins file and  mvn clean test as bat
+  * Please navigate to Jenkinsfile to understand what is implemented such as Creating mutiple stages and assigning different scripts and steps as in this project a performance test is performed using  curl command from jenkins file and  mvn clean test as bat ©copy right reserved